dataDecode1/Docker/Postgres-on-docker/README.md

 - Create postgres docker image from docker-compose.yml
 - Run it with docker-compose up -d
 - Establish connection to db from dbconnection.py
-- Insert credentials in pgadim for table manipulation and sql queries
+- Insert credentials in pgadmin for table manipulation and sql queries